Elections

 Barbara Bush at Republican Party National Convention, 1992.

 Barbara Bush at Republican Party National Convention, 1992.
-Wally McNamee/© Wally McNamee/CORBIS/Corbis via Getty Images
+Wally McNamee/Corbis via Getty Images

-Since then, he appears only rarely at big public events and has not taken any public stands about the direction Trump has taken his party.
+Since then, he appears only rarely at big public events and has not taken any public stand about the direction Trump has taken his party.
 Painting is his therapy, and he devotes time and money to causes involving wounded veterans.
-Yet he must be disheartened about the way Trump has targeted immigrants, both legal and undocumented.
+Yet he must be disheartened by the way Trump has targeted immigrants, both legal and undocumented.

 Republican presidential candidates Jeb Bush and Donald Trump take part in the presidential debates at the Reagan Library on September 16, 2015 in Simi Valley, California.

-Republican presidential candidates Jeb Bush and Donald Trump take part in the presidential debates at the Reagan Library on September 16, 2015 in Simi Valley, California.
-Justin Sullivan/Justin Sullivan/Getty Images)
+Republican presidential candidates Jeb Bush and Donald Trump take part in the presidential debates at the Reagan Library on Sept.
+16, 2015, in Simi Valley, California.
+Justin Sullivan/Getty Images

 The Bush family has ample cause to speak out against Trump.
 Jeb Bush, former governor of Florida, ran for president in 2016 and was one of many Republicans ridiculed and driven out of the race by Trump’s mean-spirited barbs.
 “Low-energy Jeb,” Trump called him, mocking the candidate for bringing his mother on the campaign trail.

 Bush family endorsements are among the few that are left that could make a difference in a race that is so close, that the elder statesmen of the Republican Party we once knew could change minds.
-Former National Security Advisor and then Secretary of State Condoleezza Rice’s voice is also missing in action, as is former Secretary of State James Baker.
+Former National Security Adviser and then Secretary of State Condoleezza Rice’s voice is also missing in action, as is that of former Secretary of State James Baker.

 How hard is it to urge Americans in a free society to vote against a candidate who says his political adversary should face a firing squad?